lberaldoesilva/lberaldoesilva.github.io/_pages/research.md

   <a
   href="https://ui.adsabs.harvard.edu/abs/2023ApJ...955...38B">{{_title}}</a><br>
-  Where we show the important role of resonances in shaping features in galactic bars, in the transition between their flat parts to box-peanut bulges.  </p> <p id="img-caption"></p> </div> <!--
+  Where we show the important role of resonances in shaping features in galactic bars, in the transition between their flat parts and box-peanut bulges.  </p> <p id="img-caption"></p> </div> <!--
   -------------------------------------------------- -->